entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/communication.md

 1. Go to `Entando App Builder` in your browser.

-2. Click `UX Patterns` → `Widgets` at the top nav.
+2. Go to `Components` → `Micro Frontends & Widgets` at the top nav.

-3. Click `Add` at the upper right.
+3. Click `Add`.

 4. Enter the following:

+- `Code: publisher_widget` → note: dashes are not allowed
 - `Title: Publisher Widget` → for both English and Italian languages
-- `Code: publisher_widget` → note: dashes are not allowed
 - `Group: Free Access`
 - `Custom UI:`